acoravos/healthcare-blockchains/README.md

 ## Overview & Methodology
 There's a lot of opportunity to use blockchain technologies healthcare effectively -- [and there are a lot of myths, too](https://blog.andreacoravos.com/myth-busting-can-a-blockchain-save-healthcare-d398cdebf0c1).

-We put goether a first cut of this map, and wanted to open it up to the community to share updates.
-Most of the companies on this list are early stage... and a number are vaporware.
+We put together a first cut of this map and wanted to open it up to the community to share updates.
+Most of the companies on this list are early stage—and some are vaporware.
 Over time, we hope to see more projects in production, but few are ready yet.

 ![landscape-map](hc-landscape-map.png)
 *Image last updated: October 31, 2017*